Volunteer Job Descriptions

 EARLY PACKER: FRIDAYS 9:45-10:45AM.
 You are responsible for packing all the bags for Friday deliveries and the first 20 or so bags for the day.
 Usually, 40 or so bags.
-Denis Freemansets up what you are to pack and will guide you with any special instructions for that position.
-Denis is always there on Fridays and is your resource for questions.
+Danny Hutnick sets up what you are to pack and will guide you with any special instructions for that position.
+Danny is always there on Fridays and is your resource for questions.
 This is a physically easy job.

 DELIVERY PACKER: FRIDAYS 12:30-2:00PM, This volunteer packs all the deliveries.
 Usually 20-25 families get their food delivered every week.
 We save empty boxes to pack the complete order in one box so it is easier for the delivery drivers to keep all of the items for one family together.
 The packer adds all of the pieces to each box: the bag of non-perishables, veggies, meat, cheese or yogurt, bread, dog/cat food and any other item that is on the menu.
 There are a lot of details to be mindful of in this job.
 For example, some families get diapers of a certain size, some have dietary restrictions, family sizes differ, etc. This is a good job for someone who can juggle a lot of details to get the orders correct – making sure all the elements are added to the box.
 Once the box is packed we label the box with the guest’s name to aid the delivery driver.

-1) INSIDE: This volunteer works inside the Harvest House.
-They gather the bags and the protein for each order and pass to the distro team outside.
+INSIDE: This volunteer works inside the Harvest House.
+They collect the order forms from the intake person and gather the bags and the protein for each order and pass to the distro team outside.
 Also, if we have not packed enough bags they are responsible for packing any more bags necessary for distribution.

-2) OUTSIDE: This team of 2 works outside putting the entire order together for each guest.
-You get the detail sticker from the Intake person and then assemble the choices of each guest – putting together the entire order.
-You are the final step – accumulating everything for each order that has been prepared.
-Denis always prepares the menu and posts on the door for reference.
+OUTSIDE: This person works outside gathering the items from the Coolbot and porch to add to the order.
 Usually it takes completing the orders of a couple families to get the rhythm.
-You put together the order for each guest and leave it on the table on the porch.
-Then, guests get out of their car and pick up the groceries.
 This job is not physically challenging, other than standing and walking for a few hours.
 We do have chairs to sit on between guests.
-This position also interacts with the pantry guests, it can be a social occasion for many that are very socially isolated.
+This position also interacts with the pantry neighbors, it can be a social occasion for many that are very socially isolated.
 Having good conversational skills is helpful for this job.